|Research Funding Bodies Exempt from the Infrastructure Levy|

 - Open the file that relates to your Project.

-If you experience difficulties using the Budget Tool, or require technical assistance please contact the Research Development and Support.
-If you require assistance in preparing a budget using the Budget Tool, please contact your local Research Development Officer.
+If you experience difficulties using the Budget Tool, or require technical assistance please contact Research Development and Support.
+If you require assistance in preparing a budget using the Budget Tool, please contact your local College Research Administration staff.

 Other Application Resources